MicrosoftDocs/fabric-docs/docs/workload-development-kit/monitoring-hub.md

 ---

-#### **2. Cancel Job Instance**
-**Endpoint:** `POST /workspaces/{workspaceId}/items/{itemType}/{itemId}/jobTypes/{jobType}/instances/{jobInstanceId}/cancel`

-This API is called to cancel an ongoing job instance.

-- **Response:** The API should return a `200 OK` status along with the current Job Instance State.
-The response should include the job status, start and end times, and error details if the job has failed.

----

-#### **3. Get Job Instance State**
+#### **2. Get Job Instance State**
 **Endpoint:** `GET /workspaces/{workspaceId}/items/{itemType}/{itemId}/jobTypes/{jobType}/instances/{jobInstanceId}`

-Microsoft Fabric uses a polling mechanism to track job instance status.
+Fabric uses a polling mechanism to track job instance status.
 This API is called every minute while the job instance is in progress to check its status.
 Polling stops once the job is completed, whether successfully or due to failure.

 - **Response:** The API should return a `200 OK` status along with the current Job Instance State.
 The response should include the job status, start and end times, and error details if the job has failed.